Stock market today: Wall Street holds firmer after Hong Kong stocks fall to worst day since 2008

 On Tuesday, China’s economic planning agency outlined details of measures aimed at boosting the economy, but it refrained from major spending initiatives.
 That helped lead to the 9.4% drop for the Hang Seng index in Hong Kong.

-In Shanghai, where the market had been closed as Hong Kong ran higher ove the last week, stocks rose 4.6% following their reopening.
+In Shanghai, where the market had been closed as Hong Kong ran higher over the last week, stocks rose 4.6% following their reopening.

 AP Business Writers Matt Ott, Elaine Kurtenbach and Zen Soo contributed.